serika-dev/Terms-Privacy/Terms.md

 In addition to the prohibitions set forth in Section 4, you agree to comply with the following Acceptable Use Policy:

-- You will not use the Platform to transmit any content that is unlawful, harmful, threatening, abusive, harassing, defamatory, vulgar, obscene, or otherwise objectionable.
+- You will not use Serika services to transmit any content that is unlawful, harmful, threatening, abusive, harassing, defamatory, vulgar, obscene, or otherwise objectionable.
 - You will not upload or share any content that you do not have the legal right to distribute.
-- You will not attempt to gain unauthorized access to any portion of the Platform, other accounts, or computer systems connected to the Platform.
+- You will not attempt to gain unauthorized access to any portion of Serika services, other accounts, or computer systems connected to Serika services.
-- You will not use the Platform in any manner that could damage, disable, overburden, or impair our servers or networks.
+- You will not use Serika services in any manner that could damage, disable, overburden, or impair our servers or networks.
 - **NSFW Content**: NSFW content is permitted on the Platform provided that:
   - It is not illegal under applicable local, national, or international laws.
   - It does not depict minors (real or fictional) in a sexualized manner.